Skip to content

 }

-More advanced usage is possible by implementing the full call to the log_hooks.lua helper, in the following format:
+More advanced usage is possible by implementing the full call to the log_hooks.lua helper; the example below shows approximately how you might define your own equivalent of log_hooks:new_json:

 local log_hooks = require 'policy-extras.log_hooks'